JParks1976/BioinformaticsMaterials/labExercises/BioinfWk1Lab.md

 	* Change the settings of this repo to private, and add your instructor (k8hertweck) as a collaborator.
 You may need to wait for your GitHub Student Developer Pack to be accepted before completing this section.
 	* Prepare your repo for homework submission.
 		* Go to the [GitHub help page](https://help.github.com) and find the article that describes how to rename a repository.
-		* Use the information in that article to rename your new branch of `ForkMe` in the format `LastnameBioinf` (e.g., `HertweckBioinf`).
+		* :exclamation: Use the information in that article to rename your new branch of `ForkMe` in the format `LastnameBioinf` (e.g., `HertweckBioinf`).
-		* Modify the `README.md` file to inform readers of the intention for this repository
+		* :exclamation: Modify the `README.md` file to inform readers of the intention for this repository
-		* Edit and commit changes to `homeworkTemplate.md` to reflect your name and GitHub repo URL
+		* :exclamation: Edit and commit changes to `homeworkTemplate.md` to reflect your name and GitHub repo URL
-		* Copy the text formatting from `homeworkTemplate.md` and create a new file with the name `LastnameWkX.md`, where Lastname is your last name and X is 1 (for week 1).
+		* :exclamation: Copy the text formatting from `homeworkTemplate.md` and create a new file with the name `LastnameWkX.md`, where Lastname is your last name and X is 1 (for week 1).
 Use this file to answer the questions in the assessment section below.
 If your repo is not yet private, save your answers in a separate text document to upload later.

 ###Assessment
 * :exclamation: Complete the "GitHub survey" in [Blackboard](http://blackboard.uttyler.edu)
 * :exclamation: Written assessment: Title is "GitHub and Markdown."
 Answer the following questions:
 1. Question 1
 2. Question 2
 3. Question 3